ctf0/MysqlToMongoDb/README.md

 ## # PreRequisites

 - install https://moloquent.github.io/master/#moloquent
-- if you haven’t installed mongodb yet, check http://wp.me/p4DYee-9Q
+- if you havent installed mongodb yet, check http://wp.me/p4DYee-9Q
 - make sure that you can connect to both of your dbs through laravel without any issues.

 ## # Installation